-Bess of Hardwick
+Bess of Hardwick in the Peak District

 Elizabeth Talbot (1521-1608), better known as Bess of Hardwick, was born a relatively poor woman in the reign of Henry VIII.
 Married four times and mother to six surviving children, she died one of the richest women in England.
 Custodian for 15 years to Mary Queen of Scots during her imprisonment by Elizabeth I, she lived on into the reign of Mary’s son, James I, dying three years after the Gunpowder Plot.
 Bess not only survived this turbulent period of English history, she thrived.
-We’ll visit key sites connected with this remarkable woman: Hardwick Hall, Bolsover Castle, and Chatsworth House.
+We’ll visit key sites connected with this remarkable woman: Hardwick Hall, Bolsover Castle and Chatsworth House.

 - Discover the history and life of Bess of Hardwick

 - Visit the key sites of Hardwick Hall and Bolsover Castle

 - Explore the extensive collection at Chatsworth House

 - High-quality Full Board en-suite accommodation and excellent food in our country house

 - The guidance and services of our knowledgeable HF Holidays Leader, ensuring you get the most from your holiday

 - All transport on touring days on a comfortable, good-quality mini-coach

 - All admissions to places of interest that form part of your holiday itinerary, excluding National Trust and English Heritage properties